aphelyon/Voting-Process/models.md

 ## Issues and changes that came from sprint 3 models
   It was just bad OO design... we had multiple candidate objects for a single candidate if they differed in positions or parties...

   We solved this by adding in our Ballot Entry model, which keeps track of the position, party, and vote count.
 It also associates the candidate with a specific election.

+  We also added a navigation bar, making the process of creating an election more streamlined for the superuser.